karcagigergo/karcagigergo/README.md

 ### Hi there 👋

+I'm Gergő Karcagi!
+I'm a Full-stack developer just graduated from one of the best international programming school: LeWagon, in batch #540.
+I learned HTML, CSS, Bootstrap, JavaScript ES6, SQL, git, GitHub, Figma, Trello, Heroku and Ruby on Rails there and now the sky is the limit.

 <!--
 **karcagigergo/karcagigergo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.